 Are you wanting to go kayaking in Hawaii but don’t know where to start?
 Check out this guide to canoeing in Hawaii for your next Hawaiian family vacation!

-This post about the best tips for kayaking in Hawaii contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about the best tips for kayaking in Hawaii was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 A successful kayaking trip with kids requires proper planning and preparation.
-The earlier they start kayaking, the more likely they are to love the sport.
+The earlier they start kayaking, the more likely they will love the sport.

 We have highlighted some great tips that will come in handy when you decide to take your kids kayaking.

 So if you’re ready to go out on the open ocean and explore all that Hawaii has to offer, then read on!

 Want to skip all the planning and just access my detailed Hawaii Itineraries complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.

 Useful Tips for Kayaking with Kids in Hawaii

 1. Planning the Kayaking Trip